 Turkey with no spices can taste bland to many Desi palettes

 Nowadays the vast majority of British Asian households do cook traditional spread to celebrate the festive season.
-However, many include Desi influences.
+However, many include Desi influences on the festive food.

 Many South Asians see Christmas as being something of a ‘Second Diwali.’
 Many of the customs that South Asians engage in, closely follow the traditions that are common-place during times of spiritual significance.